MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/projects-how-setup-jobs.md

 -->

-## <a name="to-set-up-prices-for-resources-items-and-general-ledger-accounts-for-jobs" />To set up prices for resources, items, and general ledger accounts for jobs
+## <a name="to-set-up-prices-for-resources-items-and-general-ledger-accounts-for-jobs"></a>To set up prices for resources, items, and general ledger accounts for jobs

 > [!NOTE]
 > In 2020 release wave 2, we released new processes for setting up and managing prices and discounts.
 If you're a new customer, you're using the new experience.
 If you're an existing customer, whether you are using the new experience depends on whether your administrator has enabled the **New sales pricing experience** feature update in **Feature Management**.
 For more information, see [Enabling Upcoming Features Ahead of Time](/dynamics365/business-central/dev-itpro/administration/feature-management).